The following tutorial provides information about enabling and configuring Maintenance Mode on your WordPress site.

 Step #1: Choosing an appropriate plugin

 The very first step is to decide on a plugin.
-We highly recommend WP Maintenance Mode for best results and performance.
+We highly recommend WP Maintenance Mode for the best results and performance.
 The plugin has proven to be a reliable and irreplaceable tool for more than 600 000 WordPress users.
 WP Maintenance Mode is extremely easy to use and offers a variety of features, all of them free of charge.

 If you wish to make a different choice, you’re welcome to search for another suitable plugin in the official WordPress plugin repository.